andrew/ultimate-awesome/README.md

 - [awesome-kotlin](https://github.com/brandonhimpfen/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
 - [awesome-open-governance](https://github.com/brandonhimpfen/awesome-open-governance) - Projects, platforms, and APIs for transparency, civic tech, and global governance.
-- [awesome-quantum-programming-frameworks](https://github.com/brandonhimpfen/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
 - [awesome-redis](https://github.com/brandonhimpfen/awesome-redis) - A curated list of tools, libraries, extensions, modules, GUI clients, and resources for Redis.
 - [awesome-smart-contracts](https://github.com/brandonhimpfen/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-sqlite](https://github.com/brandonhimpfen/awesome-sqlite) - A curated list of tools, extensions, utilities, clients, libraries, and resources for SQLite.